Good Company, Bad Investment: The thinking Behind Investor Decisions | The Corner

 No less important is the subjectivity of investors as individuals.
 Their reputation, as well as their salary, is at play in the decisions they make.
 A bad period of performance versus the benchmark is going to create pressure from clients and superiors, and this will eventually lead to the sale of certain shares.
 The likelihood that a manager will buy one of those shares again, even if it appears cheap, is very low over the short term.

 With all this in mind, companies must always work to create confidence with shareholders.
 They need to communicate consistently and build strong relationships regardless of whether, at a particular moment, an investor is ready to buy the shares.
-That way, they will be in a strong position when conditions turn in their favor.
+That way, they will be in a strong position when conditions change in their favour.

 * Ricardo Jiménez Hernández is a partner at Sigma Rocket and a former director of investor relations at Ferrovial.